Young People and Young Adults

-We provide a confidential and non-judgemental service to young people up to the age of 21.
+We provide a confidential and non-judgemental service to young people and young adults up to the age of 24.
 A member of our team can come to meet you at home, at school or in a neutral venue that suits you.

 How we can help

 We can help you if you:

 - Just want more to know more about drugs or alcohol